typhon-ci/typhon/doc/src/concepts.md

 ## Jobsets

-A jobset is also a flake URL (`github:typhon-ci/typhon/main`), referencing a flake that exposes an output `typhonJobs`. `typhonJobs` is an attribute set of derivations, called jobs, that are built by Typhon.
+A jobset is also a flake URL, referencing a flake that exposes an output `typhonJobs`. `typhonJobs` is an attribute set of derivations, called jobs, that are built by Typhon.
 Jobsets typically correspond to the branches of the repository.
 Their flake URL is locked periodically, creating an evaluation.

 Jobsets updates and evaluations are meant to be triggered automatically by the `webhook` action.

 ## Evaluations

-An evaluation locks the flake URL of a jobset (`github:typhon-ci/typhon/606cc3b9517038e38f782126c02d305c9bdeb87e`).
+An evaluation locks the flake URL of a jobset.
 It typically corresponds to a commit on the repository.
 Once the jobset is locked, the output `typhonJobs` is evaluated and the corresponding jobs are spawned.

 ## Jobs